bliu5379/PayPal-PowerBI-Custom-Visuals/README.md

 Please see the explanation of Min Threshold.

 **Inner color**
-Set the color if the inner ring.
+Set the color of the inner ring.

 **Outer Line Width**
 Set the thickness of the outer ring.